mertsadekist/mert-test1/README.md

 ## Bootstrapping an admin user

 The `create_admin.php` script can be run once to insert an initial administrator account.
-Adjust the credentials at the top of the script and then execute:
+The script contains empty placeholders for the admin email and password; edit these values in the file before executing:

 ```bash
 php create_admin.php